 The medical capacity on board is to the level of Intensive Care, with a fully equipped resuscitation room housing bottled oxygen, an oxygen concentrator and compressor, two ventilators, full cardiac monitoring, and the entire range of medical and trauma equipment and drugs required to manage trauma, critical illness and cardiac events.
 Several sets of fully equipped trauma response bags are kept on board, as well as everything that is required for a response team to medevac a sick patient off the vessel to shore or to the nearest hospital.

-HELPR-1 has been active through much of 2022 in delivering critical supplies to outlying communities and clinics.
+In addition to delivering health outreach programs, HELPR-1 has been active in delivering critical supplies to outlying communities and clinics.
 The vessel is equipped with three full sets of shade shelters, generators, and the required furniture to create pop-up clinics.
 Cold chain is ensured through mobile fridges powered by battery and a portable generator, in addition to two backup ice chests.
 In addition, HELPR-1 carries enough chainsaws and response equipment to service three small cyclone-response and debris clearance teams and can assist with light search and rescue missions.

 HELPR-1 has the capacity to facilitate onboard training of national teams preparing to respond to natural disasters and emergencies.
 The vessel accommodates training spaces in both outdoor and indoor areas, allowing for simulations of medical and other emergency response missions, water safety training, and disaster preparedness.
 The vessel has a large number of cabins to accommodate teams onboard while they are undertaking training, making it a cost-effective and unique educational experience.

 The vessel is equipped with the latest navigation and safety equipment.
-It carries marine and land based communications systems including installed HF, VHF and satellite phone and data systems and handheld backups.
+It carries marine and land based communications systems including installed HF, VHF and satellite phones and data systems and handheld backups, and uses Starlink for data connectivity.
 The vessel maintains a 24/7 operational capability with round the clock marine crew watches and sailing capability in most weather conditions.